rustls/rustls-cng/README.md

 The central struct to use in `rustls-cng` is `CngSigningKey` which can be constructed from the low-level `NCryptKey` handle.
-The instance of `CngSigningKey` can be then be used in `rustls` in the custom `ResolvesServerCert` implementation.
+The instance of `CngSigningKey` can be then be used in `rustls` in the custom `ResolvesServerCert` or `ResolvesClientCert` implementation.

-See the `examples/server.rs` for an example how to use it.
+See the `examples` directory for usage examples.

 ## License